varnishcache/varnish-cache/doc/sphinx/whats-new/relnote-5.0.rst

 Reasons not to upgrade to Varnish 5.0
 -------------------------------------

-None that we know of af this time.
+None that we know of at this time.

 Only in very special cases should you need to modify your VCL.